Updated: 14.01.26

 In some cases, you may be able to apply direct to the university or college you want to attend.

-For example, if you are already a student at The Sheffield College and only want to apply for one specific programme at UC Sheffield then you can do so directly, without having to go through the UCAS system.
+For example, if you are already a student at The Sheffield College and only want to apply for a programme at UC Sheffield then you can do so directly, without having to go through the UCAS system.

 Read More